Save big (up to $1,875) on small business tools with our free membership, business.com+

 1. Find your audience.

-Just like with email marketing campaigns, you can’t succeed with a social media campaign if you don’t know who you should be targeting.
+Just like with email marketing campaigns, you can’t succeed with a social media campaign if you don’t know who to target.
 Before planning your social strategy, you’ll need to identify your target audience.
 That means going beyond general data and getting to the core of who your customers are, what issues they face, where they spend their time online and what content they crave.
-Uncovering these answers will help inform what content you should create and where you should post it.
+Uncovering these answers will help inform what content you should create and where to post it.

-Developing customer personas can help with this task, but remember, there are real people behind the profiles.
+Developing customer personas can help with this task, but remember, real people are behind the profiles.
 If you view your social media efforts as opportunities to build online communities with the people who matter most, you can win ambassadors for your brand.
-Understand those brand ambassadors are sharing and creating content as well.
+Understand that those brand ambassadors are also sharing and creating content.
 To make sure your campaigns go viral for the right reasons, you must also consider your audience’s audience.

 “Most brands win by getting people talking about them,” said Tom Miner, the former head of global social media at Crocs and current managing partner and social media strategist at Gold Miner Media.
 “As consumers have grown increasingly weary of brands speaking at them, creating content for your audience’s audience carries several important benefits: It makes you slow down to think about your audience’s core desires (what they most want to see in your content), it lets you engineer content that helps itself get copied and shared, and it appeases modern algorithms.”